response.close() – Python requests

 How to use response.close() using Python requests?

-To illustrate use of response.close(), let’s ping API of Github.
+To illustrate the use of response.close(), let’s ping API of Github.
 To run this script, you need to have Python and requests installed on your PC.

 - Download and Install Python 3 Latest Version